Football Friends brings individuals aged 65 or over together over a shared love of football

 Football Friends is run in partnership with football clubs and their charitable foundations with the support of the Professional Footballers’ Association (PFA) and brings individuals aged 65 or over together over a shared love of football.

-We are currently running five-week programmes with the West Ham Foundation called Any Old Irons and you can sign up to the next programme using the contact details below.
+You can sign up to the next programme using the contact details below.

 We have previously worked with Reading F.C. and Brentford F.C. (who still run programmes of their own).
 Contact us if you would like to be put in touch with them.